Shicheng-Guo/HowtoBook/LINE-1.methylation.md

+### How to Design Methylation Primer for LINE-1 to Indicate Genome-wide DNA methylation

 Usually, we will apply the methylation level of Line-1 to indicate the globe DNA methylation level, however, since Line-1 is kind of repeat sequence, How to design a universal primer to duplicate all the Line-1 sequence in human genome?

 Line-1 Methylation Primer Set-2019